MatthewCash/forza-presence/README.md

 ## Network Isolation

-Windows store apps prevent localhost connections by default for "security" This will need to be disabled for the program to work
+Windows store apps prevent localhost connections by default for "security" This will need to be disabled for this program to work

 Thankfully it can be done on a per-app basis

-Steam/Linux players should not have to do this, but I have only tested with Windows store
+Steam/Linux players will not have to do this

 Run this corresponding powershell command for your game